-- Stop engine and remove the key and wait for all moving parts to stop. - Remove cutter deck covers. - Remove cutter deck engine to blade belt from clutch. - Raise front of unit and secure - Remove belt by using a 1/2" ratchet and extension to relieve belt tension. - Reinstall in reverse order.
-Figure shows belt configuration.
+- Stop engine and remove the key and wait for all moving parts to stop. - Remove cutter deck covers. - Remove cutter deck engine to blade belt from clutch. - Raise front of unit and secure - Remove belt by using a 1⁄2" ratchet and extension to relieve belt tension. - Reinstall in reverse order.
+Figure shows belt routing and spring compression direction.